Radoslaw-Wolnik/react-unsorter-lib/README.md

 * compile Rust to WebAssembly
 * expose a clean JavaScript/TypeScript API from a Rust library
 * wrap low-level WASM exports in a nicer React-friendly package
-* use the package in a real Vite + React demo app
+* build a real Vite + React demo app on top of the package
+* add step-by-step visual tracing for algorithm playback

 The result is a package that is easy to consume from React, while the heavy lifting happens in Rust.

 ## What it does

+`react-unsorter-lib` exposes two main functions for working with number arrays:

-`react-unsorter-lib` exposes an `unsort()` function that takes a list of numbers and returns a new `Int32Array` with the values rearranged using one of several algorithms:
+* `unsort()` — returns a new array with the values rearranged using one of several algorithms
+* `unsortSteps()` — returns the final result plus a list of swap steps that can be replayed in a UI

+Available algorithms:

 * `Random` — shuffles the array randomly
 * `LastFirst` — swaps items from the outside in